Miserable and Middle-Aged? Is Something Wrong With You?

 Jonathan Rauch explains why it's hard to be happy in our 40s.

-If you’re in your forties and you're asked to complete the sentence, “I’m dissatisfied with my life right now because…” what if you can’t think of anything to put after the because?
+If you’re in your 40s, and you're asked to complete the sentence, “I’m dissatisfied with my life right now because…” what if you can’t think of anything specific to put after that because?

 Jonathan Rauch knows how you feel.

-Rauch dug into the research, and found that two economists—one from Dartmouth and one from the University of Warwick—had been investigating this phenomenon since 2004.
-Psychologists have long known that certain life circumstances tend to impact life satisfaction; being unemployed tends to lower life satisfaction, while being married tends to raise it.
+Rauch dug into the research and found that two economists—one from Dartmouth and one from the University of Warwick—had been investigating this phenomenon since 2004.
+Psychologists have long known that certain life circumstances tend to impact life satisfaction: Being unemployed, for example, tends to lower life satisfaction, while being married tends to raise it.
 But it turns out that age has a surprisingly powerful, independent effect.

-So he set about writing his newest book, The Happiness Curve: Why Life Gets Better After 50, in which he debunks longstanding myths about middle age and happiness.
-Some of the findings Rauch shares in the book are surprising—even to him.
-He told me about two in particular that stood out as he undertook the research for the book.
+So he set about writing The Happiness Curve: Why Life Gets Better After 50, in which he debunks longstanding myths about middle age and happiness.
+Some of the findings Rauch shares are surprising—even to him.
+He told me about two in particular that stood out:

 "First, the midlife malaise can be and often is about, literally, nothing.
 It can be a self-propelled negative emotional cycle that takes on a life of its own.
 In fact, successful and stable people are especially vulnerable to this weird and perverse midlife cycle.
 Second, after midlife, the aging process—other things being equal—makes us more happy, not less so, an effect that persists into old age and even helps protect us from the emotional toll of physical illness and decline.
 That's not to say everyone who is old is happy, but the stereotype of aging as an emotional horror show is the opposite of the truth."

-In the book, Rauch tells human stories that provide insight, and provides practical steps to help those in the trough of the happiness curve.
-For example, he describes the negative effect of social comparison, and shares the impact it had on his own happiness:
+In the book, Rauch relates human stories that provide insight and provides practical steps to help those in the trough of the happiness curve.
+For example, he describes the negative effect of social comparison and shares the impact it had on his own happiness:

-“I was not comparing my forty-year-old self to my twenty-year-old self, as the twenty-year-old version of me had assumed I would.
-I was comparing myself to other fortysomethings in my peer group, many of whom also had sustained relationships (often longer), accumulated wealth (often more), and achieved professional status (often higher).”
+"I was not comparing my 40-year-old self to my 20-year-old self, as the 20-year-old version of me had assumed I would.
+I was comparing myself to other 40-somethings in my peer group, many of whom also had sustained relationships (often longer), accumulated wealth (often more), and achieved professional status (often higher)."

-Quoting the sage advice of British economist Richard Layard, Rauch advises, “One secret of happiness is to ignore comparisons with people who are more successful than you are.”
+Quoting British economist Richard Layard, Rauch advises, “One secret of happiness is to ignore comparisons with people who are more successful than you are.”

 Still, “the midlife slump isn't primarily a ‘me’ problem,” he says, “it’s a ‘we’ problem, exacerbated by the stereotype of midlife crisis and the shame and isolation it causes.
 The key is to become—individually and as a society—better at guiding and supporting each other in middle age.
 Each of us can start doing that for our own friends and loved ones right now.”